Guipuzcoan Company of Caracas: Later years

-While Basque involvement increased after 1749, the Spanish Crown dealt a critical blow to the Basques when it diffused the Basque grip over the company by transferring its headquarters to Madrid, a move contested by Gipuzkoa, and imposing the requirement to include a Spaniard in a board of directors of three (1751).
-Facing increasing hostility from English war vessels and weakened by the liberalization of commerce with Venezuela (1776), the company's monopoly came to an end.
-The crown no longer saw the need for a monopolizing company to control and grow the economy, since by that time the Venezuelan economy had matured and been tightly linked with the markets of Spain and New Spain, which consumed most of its cocoa.
+During the American Revolutionary War, numerous ships of the company were captured by the Royal Navy, including in the actions of 8 January 1780 and 15 January 1782.
+On 8 January 1780, 7 warships and 15 merchantmen of the company were captured, and on 15 January 1782 2 of the company's merchant ships were captured.
+Combined this facts with the liberalization of commerce with Venezuela in 1778, the weakening company's monopoly came to an end.
+The Spanish Crown no longer saw the need for a monopolizing company to control and grow the economy, since by that time the Venezuelan economy had matured and been tightly linked with the markets of Spain and New Spain, which consumed most of its cocoa.
 The Spanish crown terminated the company's charter in 1784.
 A key effect of the Caracas Company, despite its eventual commercial failure, was that it guaranteed the place of Caracas in the captaincy-general.
-When the crown established a high court (Real Audiencia) in the Captaincy General of Venezuela in 1786, it was sited in Caracas.
+When the Crown established a high court (Real Audiencia) in the Captaincy General of Venezuela in 1786, it was sited in Caracas.

-The owners of the Guipuzcoana Company transformed it into the Royal Philippine Company (1785).
+The owners of the Guipuzcoana Company merged it with the Barcelona Trading Company to form the Royal Company of the Philippines in 1785.
 In Caracas a consulado de mercaderes (a merchants' guild) replaced the company in 1793.
-One of the most active proponents of the move was François Cabarrus, a prominent company stockholder hailing from a merchant family in Bayonne (Labourd), increasingly involved in Spanish finances and politics.
+One of the most active proponents of the move was François Cabarrus, 1st Count of Cabarrús, a prominent company stockholder hailing from a merchant family in Bayonne, Labourd, who was increasingly involved in Spanish finances and politics.